Meteor-Community-Packages/Meteor-CollectionFS/README.md

 * Deviates from gridFS by using files.len istead of files.length (as in gridFS, using .length creates error in Meteor?)
 * Speed, it sends data via Meteor.apply, this lags big time, therefore multiple workers are spawned to compensate
 * Current version is set to autosubscribe, this needs to be addressed in future

+###Notes:
+* This is made as ```Make it work, make it fast```, well it's not fast - yet
+* No test suite - any good ones for Meteor?
+* No smart packages - dont know how, yet
+* Current code contains relics in form of logs and timers used in the example ```statistics``` and for debuggin
+* I'm new to node.js, Meteor and github - this is my first code ever in Meteor

+###Decisions:
+* Initially I thought about using localStorage, but the limited size in the sandbox didn't make sense
+* Really wanted to make the Meteor serve files directly via url handling, getting the benefit of server+browser caching
+* Deviating the gridFS spec to make the code work and faster